The story of Purim, celebrated by Jews worldwide Thursday and Friday.

 Many communities hold a ‘Purim spiel,” a reenactment of the Purim story.
 The holiday is celebrated with “Oznei Haman” or better known as “Hamantaschen”- a pastry with different fillings.

 Purim is a Jewish holiday, and remembrance of God’s delivery of the Jewish people and celebration of the victory in Shushan.

 Today, we have the same spirit of annihilation of the Jews coming from the exact same part of the world.
-Modern Iranian leaders are obsessed with the spirit of Haman even today.
+Iranian leaders are obsessed with the spirit of Haman even today.

 We don’t need an Esther anymore in the palace.
 We need the prayers of the saints worldwide.